-Exporting pollution to Asia means more environmental problems here at home, including contamination of our local air and water.
-If even one of these proposed terminals went forward, Washington shorelines would be given over to industrial sites with enormous piles of coal and constant noise and dust.
-For example, the proposed terminal site at Cherry Point would span 1200 acres, fill 141 acres of wetlands, and sit directly on herring grounds, which are a primary food source for Chinook salmon.
-Salmon in turn are the main food source for imperiled Puget Sound Orcas.
+Exporting pollution abroad means more environmental problems here at home, including contamination of our local air and waterway.
+If even one of these proposed terminals went forward, shorelines would be given over to industrial sites with enormous piles of coal and constant noise and coal dust.

 There are significant costs in the lifecycle of coal, as documented by Harvard ProfessorPaul R. Epstein, M.D., M.P.H., Center for Health and the Global Environment, in the study the Full Cost for Accounting for the Lifecycle of Coal: “Each stage in the life cycle of coal—extraction, transport, processing, and combustion—generates a waste stream and carries multiple hazards for health and the environment.
 These costs are external to the coal industry and are thus often considered ‘externalities.’
 We estimate that the life cycle effects of coal and the waste stream generated are costing the U.S. public a third to over one-half of a trillion dollars annually.”